davidcarboni/Flask-Sleuth/README.md

 ## Purpose

-Implement a Spring-style logging format to support interoperability and distributed tracing.
+Implement a Spring-style logging format to support interoperability and distributed tracing with Spring applications.

 ## What's in the box?